-You may have heard it many a times to earn money, you need to invest some.
+You may have heard it many times to earn money, you need to invest some.
 And, when your business is in the early start-up phase, there would be many initial costs that oblige business owners to spend ahead of earning payments.
 So, it is imperative for a business owner to create a budget because it boosts financial capacity so they can afford the things needed to grow.

-5 key steps for small business budgeting.
+Here are the simple steps for small business budgeting.

 Step 1: Keep Score of Income from all sources

-Step 2: Analyze the Fixed Costs.
+Step 2: Analyze the Fixed Costs

 Step 3: Take account of variable expenses